MicrosoftDocs/dynamics-365-project-operations/articles/project-management/understand-project-status.md

 ---
 title: Understand project status
-description: This topic provides information about Project management in Dynamics 365 Project Operations.
+description: This topic provides information about the status assigned to projects in Dynamics 365 Project Operations.
 author: ruhercul
 manager: Annbe
 ms.date: 10/01/2020